StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### The anomaly detection process

-The Autonomous Anomaly Detector \(AAD\) is enabled as soon as the Autonomous Anomaly Detector StackPack has been installed in StackState.
+The Autonomous Anomaly Detector \(AAD\) is enabled as soon as the [AAD StackPack has been installed](#install-the-aad-stackpack) in StackState.
 When the AAD has been enabled, metric streams are identified and analyzed in search of any anomalous behavior based on their past.
 After the initial training period, detected anomalies will be reported in the following way:
   - The anomaly is marked on the associated metric stream chart.
-  - An [anomaly event](#anomaly-events) is generated containing details of the detected anomaly.
+  - If the anomaly is considered to have a severity level of HIGH, an [anomaly event](#anomaly-events) is generated containing details of the detected anomaly.

 ### Anomaly events